Arquivotheca/PDOS/readme.txt

 protected mode to execute that function.

-MSGED 4.00 and maybe later versions have support for 80386 DOS programming and Usenet/UUCP.
+MSGED 4.00 and maybe later versions have support for 80386 DOS programming.
 Look at porting this and redefining PDOS/386 to match this API.